Zeffer83/OutlookAutoArchive/README.md

 - **Permission errors**: Ensure you have full access to your Gmail account
 - **IMAP not enabled**: Make sure IMAP is enabled in Gmail settings (Forwarding and POP/IMAP tab)
 - **Labels not syncing**: Wait a few minutes for Gmail to sync labels to Outlook, or restart Outlook
+- **Label not showing in Outlook**: Ensure "Show in IMAP" is checked for your label in Gmail settings
+- **Custom labels missing**: Only labels marked "Show in IMAP" will appear in Outlook

 ## Troubleshooting